desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 the child's CDS/CDNSKEY records, it can readily detect fraudulent provisioning of DS records.

-In order to prevent the TLD of nameserver hostnames from becoming a single point of failure for a delegation (both in terms of resolution availability and for the trust model of this protocol), it is advisable to use NS hostnames that are independent from each other with respect to their TLD.
+In order to prevent the parents of nameserver hostnames from becoming a single point of failure for a delegation (both in terms of resolution availability and for the trust model of this protocol), it is advisable to diversify the path from the root to the child's nameserver hostnames, such as by using different and independently operated TLDs for each one.

 # IANA Considerations